xarkenz/mars-red/docs/mips/language/preprocessing.md

 Macros are like procedures (subroutines) in this sense, but unlike procedures, they only exist during the assembly process.
 Procedures in MIPS assembly language follow particular protocols for definition, calling and returning.
-Macros operate by substituting the macro body for each use at the time of assembly in a process called *macro expansion.* They do not require the protocols and execution overhead of procedures.
+Macros operate by substituting the macro body for each use at the time of assembly in a process called *macro expansion*.
+They do not require the protocols and execution overhead of procedures.

 In some ways, a macro is similar to an extended (pseudo) instruction.
 The main difference is that